Genivia/ugrep/README.md

   and cancelling searches by each key pressed.
 Reducing the level of parallelism helps to reduce system load, i.e. with option `-J`, e.g. `-J2` to run 2 worker jobs at most.
-- To avoid long pathnames to obscure the view, use `--pretty` or `--heading` to separate matching files by headings and line breaks.
+- To avoid long pathnames to obscure the view, press Alt-+ or use option `--pretty` or `--heading` to separate matching files by headings and line breaks.

 To interactively search the files in the working directory and below: